A process, not a destination.

 In gardening, propagation is the act of taking a small cutting of a plant and giving it the right environment to grow its own roots and become a whole new plant.
 It’s a slow, rhythmic cycle of trial and error.
 This newsletter is about applying that same patient curiosity to our own lives.

-Permission to be Messy: Propagation is sometimes painfully slow, and it’s okay if some of the cuttings don’t take.
+Propagation is sometimes painfully slow (Have you ever tried to propagate a snake plant?!
+It takes forever!), and it’s okay if some of the cuttings don’t take.
 We use the knowledge we’ve gained, and we try again.
-I like to look at it like I get to keep all of those experience points I’ve earned along the way.

 Propagating Self-Love